 The process considers each project, progressing through a clear set of steps:

 - Eligibility.
 The Task Manager will reject any applications that fail to meet our eligibility criteria.

 - Information gaps.
 Our experienced team will contact applicants if they feel that additional information is needed.

 - Technical screening.
-Carried out by staff from our Regional Integration and Trade Division, this will determine potential trade development impact and project readiness, as well as potential outcomes and impacts on economic, gender and inclusive development issues.
+Carried out by staff from our Trade Development Division, this will determine potential trade development impact and project readiness, as well as potential outcomes and impacts on economic, gender and inclusive development issues.